telefonicaid/iotagent-json/docs/usermanual.md

 `ngsiv2` or `ngsild`.
 In these cases payload is ingested as measure where entity attributes are measure attributes and `id` and `type` are ignored, since `id` and `type` from device/group configuration provisioned are used.

-Examples of these ngsi payloads are:
+Examples of these `ngsi-v2` payloads are:

 ```
  {